 You can find granite repair kits for fixing small chips or cracks in the surface of your countertop.
 An advantage to having granite is that its natural flecked pattern will help hide any minor chips or cracks.
 Keep in mind that a granite countertop needs to be re-sealed about once a year.

-Quartz is attractive to perspective buyers because of its ability to be easily maintained.
+Quartz is attractive to prospective buyers because of its ability to be easily maintained.
 Having a quartz countertop can be a major selling point when trying to persuade a potential buyer.

 Granite is quarried and then shipped across the world to various manufacturing sites.
 However, since granite exists in many locations worldwide, finding granite that was quarried in the United States should not be difficult.
 Purchasing granite from the United States will cut down on air pollution from transportation.